thonghdang/CS-170/README.md

 # CS-170
-programs from my Python class
+This repository store my programs for Python, both from my class and my own practice.